Israel's Shimon Peres hospitalized after stroke

-Jerusalem (CNN)Former Israeli President and Prime Minister Shimon Peres has been hospitalized after suffering a major stroke on Tuesday.
+Jerusalem (CNN)Former Israeli President and Prime Minister Shimon Peres is in "critical but stable" condition after suffering a stroke Tuesday and will not undergo surgery at this time, according to a statement from his office and the hospital where he's being treated.

-Peres, 93, suffered a stroke with "a component of bleeding," Dr. Yitzhak Kraiss said Tuesday in a news conference outside Sheba Medical Center in Ramat Gan, where Peres is being treated.
+Peres, 93, suffered a stroke with "a component of bleeding," Dr. Yitzhak Kreiss said Tuesday.

-The Nobel Peace Prize winner is sedated and on a respirator, Kraiss said.
-He will undergo several more evaluations in the coming hours, the doctor said.
+"After the completion of doctors' consultations held a few minutes ago, it was decided that there is no indication at this stage that would justify surgery," the statement said.

+He will remain sedated and intubated in the intensive care unit at Sheba Medical Center in Ramat Gan.

 Peres' family remained hopeful amid the news.